 People often don’t associate South Africa with taking a safari or visiting a game reserve.
 I always think of Kenya and Tanzania, but there are plenty of wildlife parks in South Africa, the mighty Kruger and dozens of smaller game parks.
 We took our then very young children to a few of South Africa’s game reserves and wildlife parks and this is how we managed to see the wildlife in South Africa, on a safari with kids.

 I didn’t want to go to South Africa when I was invited to my brother’s wedding , I just thought of the country’s chequered history and race inequality.
-But, we had to go, so we planned a game viewing trip around the wedding, it was so fantastic we went back again a few years later, with the children.
+We had to go, so we planned a game viewing trip around the wedding.
+It was so fantastic we went back again a few years later, with kids.

 Game Reserves in South Africa

 South Africa is absolutely stuffed with wildlife parks, conservation areas and other places to see wildlife.
 The biggest and most famous is obviously The Kruger National Park in the north-east.
 When we were considering visiting game reserves in South Africa with kids one of our big concerns was malaria, we didn’t want to expose the kids to it, nor give them anti-malarials.

 We chose not to go to The Kruger with the kids because of the malaria risk.
 We found that you can see as much wildlife as you could ever hope for in the smaller parks and avoid taking malaria prophylaxis.

 For the purpose of this post I’ve asked a friend to contribute her experiences of The Kruger with kids.